-- Induction training – all employees receive an invitation to attend a structured induction workshop on their entrance to the business and a link to our New Employee Flipbook that can be accessed online.
+- Induction training – all employees receive an invitation to attend a structured induction workshop on their entrance to the business.
 During the live induction employees are introduced to the Discovery business in our corporate overview, health & safety, employee benefits, and technology.

 - On the job training – all employees receive regular on the job training, including 1-2-1 meetings with their immediate line manager.

 - Mentoring Scheme – The global MentorNet program offers full- and part-time employees an opportunity to connect with and learn from professional colleagues at Discovery within an open environment that supports information sharing, relationship building, and collaboration.